prometheus-community/helm-charts/charts/prometheus-postgres-exporter/README.md

 ### To 6.0.0

 Image repository has been split into two values: the new `image.registry` value and the already existing `image.repository` value.
 No change is required when using the default for `image.repository`.
+If you have previously modified field `image.repository`, please, set the two fields accordingly.

 ### To 5.0.0